svlark/svlark.github.io/_drafts/2019-09-15-August-Maine-and-the-Maritime-Provinces.md

 playing in the woods by the marina with their pal Rev from Twig.

 ![Shakespeare in the park](https://user-images.githubusercontent.com/13930968/63371472-8d809d00-c35a-11e9-8010-4035ff83a311.jpeg)
-Northeast Harbor had lots of fun things to do, including Shakespeare in the Park, A Midsummer Nights Dream.
+Northeast Harbor had lots of fun things to do, including Shakespeare in the Park -- A Midsummer Night's Dream.

 ![kids watching the show](https://user-images.githubusercontent.com/13930968/63371473-8d809d00-c35a-11e9-825e-72b3296cfdcb.jpeg)
 The kids loved it!